 One of the oldest cities in Europe, proclaimed by UNESCO a World Heritage Site, yet kind of forgotten in the past.
 Only 15 years ago the locals were complaining that the medieval streets of their city were empty.
-Now, mainly thanks to low cost airlines, the tourists are flowing into the city, making Porto the proud owner of “European best destination” title, 3 times in the last 7 years.
+Now, mainly thanks to low cost airlines, the tourists are flowing into the city, making Porto the proud owner of “European best destination” title, 3 times in the last 7 years and a perfect place for a Porto city break.
 Lisbon, you better watch out, you better not cry – you have strong competition.

 1. Test your fear of heights on Dom Luís I Bridge.

 This was the first thing I did when I arrived in Porto.
 Well, not because I wanted to test my fear of heights (I don’t have it.
 Haa!), but because after seeing this magnificent bridge in so many pictures, I knew I had to conquer it.
 And I must say: it is high indeed.